 Partnering with existing charitable trusts and revitalising dormant or ineffective trusts

-We work with existing charitable trusts to manage their local grants programmes and are also endorsed by the Charity Commission for our work reinvigorating dormant or ineffective charitable trusts.
+We work with existing charitable trusts to manage their local grants programmes, and are pleased that UK Community Foundations have been chosen to partner with the Charity Commission as part of the 2018 Civil Society Strategy to revitalise dormant or ineffective charitable trusts.

 UK Community Foundations have worked closely with the Charity Commission to develop the understanding and expertise required to handle trust transfers and mergers effectively.
 Over the past 10 years, Community Foundations have provided a safe haven for over 3,400 trust funds with assets totaling over £60 million.
-By 2020 it is estimated that an additional £20 million will have revitalised and made available for community grant making across England and Wales.
+As part of the new Civil Society Strategy, by 2020 it is estimated that an additional £20 million will have revitalised and made available for community grant making across England and Wales.

 We also work with a number of national and regional charitable trusts to support their grassroots grant making within Surrey.